APIs and urban data

 Looking into the above, I can think of the the following necessary data cleaning and wrangling steps:

-1. remove the first three columns as they don’t include any useful data
+1. remove the first five columns as they don’t include any useful data

-2. remove the string “fields.” from the column names
+2. remove the string “properties.” from the column names

 3. although not necessary, it is common practice for the first columns to contain identification data such as the ward names and codes.